zzossig/hugo-theme-zzo/README.md

 ---
 ```

 2. Next, make some files under the `talks` folder you have created in step 1.
-If you want to make other links block, then make another file under the `talks` folder.
+If you want to make other link post, then make another file under the `talks` folder.

 root/content/talks/myLinks.md